Terence Tao

 主要貢獻

-• Co-proved the Green–Tao theorem on arithmetic progressions of primes
+• Co-proved the Green-Tao theorem, showing arbitrarily long arithmetic progressions in the primes

 影片與訪談